ninja095/ninja095/README.md

 ## About me:

-Angular frontend developer with 3+ years experience, working in teams of various sizes, both remotely and on-site.
+Angular Frontend Developer with 3+ years of experience in various team settings (remote and on-site).

-Built full-cycle development processes: from gathering requirements to delivering scalable, high-performance applications with modern architecture, automated testing, and CI/CD.
-Expert in reactive state management with NgRx, optimized large-scale projects with Nx, and implemented real-time features using WebSockets.
-Regularly migrated Angular applications from older versions to the latest, staying up-to-date with new features and best practices.
+I contribute to the full development cycle—from requirements to deployment—building scalable, high-performance applications with modern architecture, automated testing, and CI/CD.
+Proficient in NgRx for state management and using Nx for large project optimization.
+Experienced in implementing real-time features (WebSockets) and migrating Angular apps to the latest versions to apply best practices.

-Beyond frontend, developed microservices with Node.js, built endpoints with Fastify and Express, worked with SQL and NoSQL databases, and applied architectural patterns like DDD and MVC.
-Passionate about performance optimization, progressive web apps, and modern web development trends.
-Enjoy sharing knowledge through mentorship, internal tech talks, and code reviews.
+I also have experience on the backend: developing simple microservices with Node.js, building APIs using Fastify/Express, and working with SQL/NoSQL databases.
+I apply architectural concepts like DDD and MVC.
+I'm dedicated to performance optimization and happy to mentor and participate in code reviews.